knpuniversity/symfony2-series/knpu/episode3/render-controller.rst

 Using render in the Error Template
 ----------------------------------

-Our goal was to list recent events on the 404 page.
+Our goal was to list upcoming events on the 404 page.
 Well, that's pretty easy
 now:

     {# app/Resources/TwigBundle/views/Exception/error404.html.twig #}